 Address: Carrer de Mallorca, 401, 08013 Barcelona

-Covered by Passes?: Yes, Go Barcelona Pass, Barcelona City Pass and Gaudi Bundle
+Covered by Passes: Free entry with the Go Barcelona Pass, included in the Barcelona City Pass and Gaudí Bundle

-Website: http://www.sagradafamilia.org/en/ (official website).
-Tickets also available here.
+Website: sagradafamilia.org (official website).
+Tickets also available on GetYourGuide.

 Sagrada Família, officially named Basílica i Temple Expiatori de la Sagrada Família or Basilica and Expiatory Church of the Holy Family, is a large Roman Catholic church and Gaudí’s magnum opus.